-Scientists suggest that we have an unlimited capacity to store memories.
-However, although our senses are continually bombarded with a multiplicity of information - things we see, hear, feel, taste and smell, we only remember a small fraction of it all.
-The modal model of memory formulated in 1968 by psychology professors Richard Atkinson and Richard Shiffrin attempts to explain why.
-It looks at how our brains go about encoding, storing and retrieving information.
+Scientists once suggested that humans have an unlimited capacity to store memories.
+However, although people's senses are often repeatedly bombarded with an assortment of information—including what is seen, heard, tasted, scented, and felt—people often only remember a fraction of what they encounter.
+The modal model of memory was formulated in 1968 by psychology professors Richard Atkinson and Richard Shiffrin to explain why people forget specific details.

 Models Of Memory

-For millennia, thinkers have studied and tried to explain the process of human memory.
-Around 350 BCE, Greek philosopher and scientist Aristotle wrote On the Soul, one of his major works concerned with psychology and its connection to the physical body.
-17th-century physicist and inventor Robert Hooke also put forward his theory on memory which, though lesser known, is often hailed for the completeness of the memory model it presents.
+For millennia, philosophers, psychologists, and scientists have studied the process of human memory.
+Around 350 BCE, Greek philosopher and scientist Aristotle wrote On the Soul, one of his significant works about the connection between the body and mind.
+Mid-century physicist and inventor Robert Hooke also put forward a work on memory, which, though lesser known, is often hailed for the completeness of the memory model it presents.

 Out of the current models of memory, the modal model of memory, also known as the multi-store model or the Atkinson-Shiffrin model, is often referred to as one of the classics.
-That is because of its far-reaching influence on several of the other memory models which have been developed since then.
-These include:
+It has had a far-reaching influence on several memory models which have been developed more recently, including the following:

 - Levels of Processing Model - Craik and Lockhart (1972)